joegenius98/Undergrad_Honors_Thesis/README.md

 ```

-Why I needed to do this was that I wanted to make a private clone of Professor Shao's ControlVAE
+I needed to do this because I wanted to make a private clone of Professor Shao's ControlVAE
-and work with that private clone to not risk my honors thesis work being shown publically.
+and work with that private clone and finish the thesis before making it public.

-(2) How the Transpose method works for higher dimensions
+(2) How the transpose operator works for higher dimensions

 - It's sill switching "rows" and "columns." aka $a_{ij} = a_{ji}$
 - But each element $a$ of the "matrix" you are transposing might something other than a singular number.
 An element could now be an entire matrix, an actual row/column, or a tensor.